 Are you looking for elderly care for your parents?
 Here at Sandyside Senior Living, we are Southeast Michigan’s premier senior care center.
-We provide a range of specialist assisted living facilities for short- and long-term residents with dementia, Alzheimer’s, multiple sclerosis, and Parkinson’s.
+We provide a range of specialist assisted living facilities for short- and long-term residents with dementia, Alzheimer’s, and Parkinson’s.

 We pride ourselves on caring for your loved ones as if they were our own, so if you want to find out how we can help your parents with senior care, get in touch today.

 Sandyside Senior Living

 This information was provided by Sandyside Senior Living in White Lake, Michigan.
 Sandyside specializes in advanced care for seniors with dementia, Parkinson’s, and all age-related illness.